nisaji/langrade/README.md

 - Document retrieval from web URLs
 - Document grading based on relevance to a question
-- Support for multiple LLM providers (OpenAI, Anthropic, Google)
+- Support for multiple LLM providers (OpenAI, Anthropic, Google, Groq)

 ## Requirements